awesomephant/blog/posts/everything-i-know-about-alt-text.md

 layout: post
 title: Everything I know about alt text
 date: 2022-02-25
-updated: 2022-08-06
+updated: 2025-07-21
 includesMath: false
 includesMusic: false
-intro: "A good part of my job is telling peo­ple to use alt texts.
+intro: "A big part of my job is telling peo­ple to use alt text.
 To make my life eas­ier, here are all my notes and references in one place."
 tags: post
 draft: false
 is_featured: true